Pop-Culture | Posted by Julie Z on 01/12/2014

 What would Virgina have thought of Nicki Minaj?

 The issues that Courtney Martin expresses in her article, “‘You Are the NOW of Now!’
 The Future of (Online) Feminism”, are closely related to Virginia Woolf’s own theories in her book, A Room of One’s Own.
 Martin gets straight to the point in her article as she states in her opening paragraphs, “The belief that online activism isn’t ‘real’ or deserving of financial support isn’t just an insult to entrepreneurial bloggers and organizers; it’s creating a crisis in the feminist movement.”

 Though she was not necessarily talking about online activism through blogging or the feminist movement, Woolf would definitely agree with Martin.

-In A Room of One’s Own, Woolf’s thesis is simply that in order for women to be able to produce literature, they need their …
+In A Room of One’s Own, Woolf’s thesis is simply that in order for women to …

 Pop-Culture | Posted by Julie Z on 09/4/2011

 Jean Grae (real name “Tsidi Ibrahim”), born November 26, 1976 is a hip hop artist from New York.
 She rose to prominence in the underground hip-hop scene in New York City, and has since built an international fanbase.

 Born in Cape Town, South Africa on November 26, 1976, the daughter of South African jazz musicians (her father and mother are the celebrated musicians Sathima Bea Benjamin and Abdullah Ibrahim), she studied Vocal Performance at the LaGuardia School of Music & Art before majoring in Music Business at New York University.

 After working with groups including Ground Zero, she joined a hip hop music group called Natural Resource in the mid-1990s, along with rapper Ocean.
 In 1996 they released a pair of 12-inch singles called Negro League Baseball.
 She …